-A Bachelor of Fine Art degree is more studio oriented degree than a BA, with a refined focus on areas of concentrations supported by smaller, more defined programs of general studies.
+A Bachelor of Fine Art degree is a more studio-oriented degree than a BA, with a greater focus on fine art concentrations supplemented with smaller, more defined programs of general studies.

-Our students come from diverse backgrounds, adding their own perspectives and experiences into the collective programs.
+Our students come from diverse backgrounds, bringing their own perspectives and experiences to the Departmemt of Art community.

-Our undergraduate majors regularly go on to graduate school at other prestigious universities, later building careers as leading artists, designers, artistic directors, researchers, scholars and educators in their disciplines.
+Our undergraduate majors regularly have gone on to graduate school at other prestigious universities, later building careers as leading artists, designers, artistic directors, researchers, scholars and educators in their disciplines.

 Bachelor of Fine Art Concentrations include general studio, emerging practices, graphic design, painting, photography, print media and sculpture.